Adolphe Thiers: July Revolution (1830)

-Deputy and Minister (1830–1836)
+Deputy and minister (1830–1836)

 When the new government was formed, Thiers, with no government experience, was given a lesser position, that of undersecretary of state for Finance, under Laffitte, but was also awarded the Legion of Honor and the position of state counselor, which had a substantial salary.
 He ranked as one of the Radical supporters of the new dynasty, in opposition to the party of which his rival François Guizot was the chief literary man, and Guizot's patron, the duc de Broglie, the main pillar.
 To have real influence and independence, Thiers knew that he needed a seat in the chamber of deputies, not just a government position.
 But to be eligible to run, he needed to own property important enough that he paid taxes of at least one thousand francs a year.
 His intimate friend, Madame Dosne, spoke to her husband, a wealthy businessman.
 Dosne arranged a loan of one hundred thousand francs to Thiers so that he could buy a lot and build a house in a new real estate development at Place Saint-George.
 In return, Dosne received the position of Receiver-General in Brest.
 A seat for Aix-en-Provence in the chamber of deputies was vacant.
 Now that he was eligible, Thiers ran and was elected on 21 October 1830.
 Ten years after his arrival in Paris, he began his political career.

 He gave his first speech in the Chamber of Deputies, on the financial situation of the country, a month after his election.
-He had no experience as an orator; because of his small stature, his head barely appeared over the podium, and he spoke with strong Provençal accent, which made the Parisians smile.
+He had no experience as an orator; because of his small stature, his head barely appeared over the podium, and he spoke with a strong Provençal accent, which made the Parisians smile.
 The long, carefully prepared speech was greeted at the end with silence, though the content was approved.
 Thiers worked very hard to improve his speaking style, and eventually became a very effective orator.

 The new government faced many difficulties.
 It gradually divided into two informal parties: the so-called Party of Movement, to which Thiers belonged, which wanted the maximum number of reforms as soon as possible; and the conservative Party of Order, who, once the new government was installed, wanted no further turbulence.
 Louis-Philippe made Jacques Laffitte, an advocate of rapid reform, his chief minister, in the anticipation that he would soon fail and would have to be replaced, which was exactly the result.
 After four and half months of turmoil, The King dismissed Laffitte and replaced him with a supporter of Order, Casimir Périer.
 Thiers was out of the government, and left only with his position as Deputy, which had no salary.